orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

 # Use: https://dnschecker.org/
 ```

-**Automation:** The chatbot can run the verification script automatically to diagnose issues.
+**Chatbot Assistance:** The chatbot can run the verification script automatically to diagnose issues.

 ### SSL Certificate Management